Shop our products

 Maura Barclay

 Love as an energy is very nourishing it's very healing is very, very powerful.
 It is it is our greatest power on this planet.
-And it has been dimunitized ties into this in my opinion.
-Awful ridiculous saccharin sanctimonious I'm gonna go on with the adjectives February 14 Nonsense.
+And it has been diminutized in my opinion to this Awful ridiculous, saccharine sanctimonious I'm gonna go on with the adjectives February 14 nonsense.
 Romantic love is, my goodness, it is a grain of sand on the on the beach.
 Human love as a as an energy is as large and powerful as the universe.

 Jeff Ma